marcodifresco/german-notes/Verben.md

 Ich glaube, Ich denke, Ich vermute, dass ... [verb am ende]. with *dass* the second verb goes at the end.
-With [[Sein]], "nicht" comes after verb; other cases at the end.
+With [[Sein]], "nicht" comes after verb; other cases at the end. infinitive clauses must be formed with zu whenever the verb from the main clause refers to the action of the subordinate clause; except for [[Typ - Modal verben]].